ShamserulAwsGeek/github-actions-demo/README.md

 ### Branch Protection

-The `branch-protection.yaml` workflow enforces branch protection rules on the `main` branch.
+Enforces branch protection rules on the `main` branch.

 ### Setup Workflow

-The `setup-workflow.yaml` workflow sets up the repository, installs dependencies, and runs tests on every push and pull request.
+Sets up the repository, installs dependencies, and runs tests on every push and pull request.

 ## Setup Instructions

-1. Ensure the workflow files are located in the `.github/workflows` directory.
+1. Place workflow files in the `.github/workflows` directory.
-2. The `branch-protection.yaml` file should contain the branch protection rules.
+2. Ensure `branch-protection.yaml` contains branch protection rules.
-3. The `setup-workflow.yaml` file should contain the setup and test instructions.
+3. Ensure `setup-workflow.yaml` contains setup and test instructions.

 ## Usage

-1. Push changes to the repository or create a pull request.
+1. Push changes or create a pull request.
-2. GitHub Actions will automatically run the workflows based on the defined triggers.
+2. GitHub Actions will run the workflows based on the triggers.
-3. Check the Actions tab in your GitHub repository to see the workflow runs and their status.
+3. Check the Actions tab in your GitHub repository for workflow runs and status.